 Soils that support this ecological site occur in the mesic soil temperature regime and the udic soil moisture regime.
-The soil is not saturated, nor does it dry out for more than 45 consecutive days during the growing season.
+The soil is usually moist during the growing season.
+The abundance of soil moisture is favorable for plant growth.

 Table 4.
 Representative soil features